Electric Cars Coming in 2026 UK: Which new EVs Are Worth the Wait?

-Electric cars coming in 2026 are set to take the market to the next level, with exciting new models on the way.
+Electric cars coming in 2026 are set to take the global market to the next level, with manufacturers introducing new models across Europe, the US and Asia.
 From improved range to faster charging and smarter tech, the latest EVs are raising the bar across every category.

 Some of the best electric cars in 2026 include models from BMW, Polestar and Mercedes meaning there is more choice than ever, whether you’re looking for a budget-friendly runaround or a high-performance luxury EV.

-One of the most exciting EV’s coming in 2026 is the BMW i3 (Neue Klasse), which pushes range and performance even further.
+One of the most exciting electric cars coming out in 2026 is the BMW i3 (Neue Klasse), which pushes range and performance even further.

 Range – up to 562 miles